Estimation beyond Missing (Completely) at Random: Introduction

 { }

 Extensions of our results to normal linear regression models with realisable missing responses are discussed in Section~\ref{sec:regression-missing-response}.
 Here, we show that even when the contamination proportion $\epsilon$ is allowed to grow slowly to 1, consistent estimation of the vector of regression coefficients remains achievable under a mild regularity assumption on the design.
+Finally, in Section~\ref{sec:adaptation}, we show how our methodological proposals can be broadened to settings where the contamination proportion $\epsilon$ is unknown.
+The price for adaptation turns out to be very small: for instance, in the setting of Theorem~\ref{thm:robust-descent-iterative-imputation-ub}, in one regime of the failure probability, we merely inflate the universal constant in the bound on the performance of the \textproc{Iterative\_Robust\_Mean} algorithm, while in the other regime, one term in our bound is inflated by a multiplicative factor of $O(\log \log n)$.

-All of our proofs are deferred to the Appendix.
+All of our proofs are deferred to the supplement \citep{ma2024supplementary}, and results appearing in the supplement are prefaced with an `S'.